katersonnbert/gitnotes/HTTP_CSS_JSON.md

 - In detail, `POST` requires the server to accept an enclosed entity and process it at the provided Request-URI in the request line.

 ### HTTP Request Header fields

-- HTTP request headers are optional except:
+- HTTP request headers are optional, except:
     - `Host: [URI]` has to be present in HTTP 1.1.
     - `Content-Length` OR `Transfer-Encoding` have to be present, if the request has a message body.
 - RFC 7231 defines a core set of HTTP request header fields